 In response to the passage of the NO BAN Act (H.R.
-2214) in the House of Representatives, Ryan Mace, Grassroots Advocacy and Refugee Specialist for Amnesty International USA (AIUSA), released the following statement:
+2214) in the House of Representatives, Ryan Mace, senior policy advisor for Amnesty International USA, released the following statement:

 “From his very first week in office, President Trump delivered on the bigoted rhetoric of his campaign.
 The president and his advisors’ dogged efforts to enshrine the Muslim ban into policy reveals a pattern of discrimination toward Muslims in particular, and people from other countries, especially people of color.
 Every single iteration of this administration’s bans are a violation of the rights enshrined in the Universal Declaration of Human Rights and an affront to human dignity.
 They must be overturned once and for all and today’s passage of the NO BAN Act is a vital step towards that goal.”

 “Our research has demonstrated how every version of the Muslim ban has shown itself to be deadly, dangerous, and disastrous.
 These policies are rooted in hate and racism.
 The ban, along with other xenophobic policies implemented under this administration under the guise of protecting national security, have only fueled anti-Muslim sentiment worldwide, and caused direct harm to families in the U.S. and abroad.
 For the countless many, it has meant indefinite separation from family and loved ones.
 For some, it has been a question of life or death.”

 “By passing the NO BAN Act, the House of Representatives is sending a clear message that the U.S. is a country that welcomes and protects people from all faiths and backgrounds, not one that applauds prejudice.
 It has long passed the time for the Senate to show that it will uphold our ideals of freedom, fairness, and human dignity.
 We call on the Senate to take up and pass this critical legislation.”